 Roberta: Is this a local podcast?

 Ryan: Yeah.
-It’s called Talk Easy with Sam Fragoso, and mainly focus on like cinema, film that type of work.
-But has also been doing a lot of writers as well of, of late, I guess they, he’s talked to authors throughout the podcast history.
+It’s called Talk Easy with Sam Fragoso, and mainly focuses on cinema, film, that type of work.
+But has also been doing a lot of writers as well of, of late.
+I guess he’s talked to authors throughout the podcast history.
 But it’s a really great show.
 I enjoyed listening to it.
 And yeah, Ta-Nehisi Coates, obviously he’s from Baltimore and has a great story.
 And he was just recently talking about Palestine and all of those issues, and it’s a pretty powerful piece.

 Ryan: Yeah.
 Wherever you get your podcast.